bouzouidja/MobilityDB-AWS/README.md

-# Scaling MobilityDB on AWS cloud services
+# Scaling MobilityDB in AWS cloud services

-This repository provides a configuration files in order to deploy the MobilityDB on AWS cloud service using Elastic Kubernetes service and Citus data.
+This repository provides a configuration files in order to deploy the MobilityDB in AWS cloud service using Elastic Kubernetes service and Citus data.

 We prepared an image that combine the MobilityDB environement and citus environement built on top of it.
-In addition you can find in the doc folder a different way to scale the MobilityDB on AWS cloud and we described the architecture of Elastic Kubernetes Service.
+In addition you can find in the doc folder a different way to scale the MobilityDB in AWS cloud and we described the architecture of Elastic Kubernetes Service.

 [MobilityDB](https://github.com/ULB-CoDE-WIT/MobilityDB) is an open source software program that adds support for temporal and spatio-temporal objects to the [PostgreSQL](https://www.postgresql.org/) database and its spatial extension [PostGIS](http://postgis.net/).